 - 2 teaspoons (8g) vanilla extract

-- 1/4 cup + 2 tablespoons (80g) heavy cream, more if needed to reach desired spreading consistency
+- ¼ cup + 2 tablespoons (80g) heavy cream, more if needed to reach desired spreading consistency

-- 1/2 teaspoon (3g) salt to cut sweetness (optional) popcorn salt will dissolve more easily because of its fine grain
+- ½ teaspoon (3g) salt to cut sweetness (optional) popcorn salt will dissolve more easily because of its fine grain

 - In the bowl of your mixer, mix the softened butter until smooth.